o3de/o3de.org/content/docs/learning-guide/tutorials/ai/_index.md

 This section contains tutorials on setting up various features of the Kythera AI Gem.

-* [2D Navigation](navigation-2d) - Creating an AI agent that performs ground-based navigation and follows a visually scripted behavior tree.
+* [2D Navigation with Kythera AI](navigation-2d) - A tutorial for creating an AI agent that performs ground-based navigation and follows a visually scripted behavior tree.
-* [Kythera City Level Overview](kythera-city-level-overview) - Overview of the demo level "Kythera City"
+* [Kythera City Level Overview](kythera-city-level-overview) - An overview of the demo level "Kythera City".